jmspit/dodo/README.md

 # DODO - C++ framework for Docker containers
 ## About

 Dodo is a C++ framework to facilitate development for the Linux platform that aims to ingerate with Docker containers and k8s ([kubernetes](https://kubernetes.io/)) deployments.
-Dodo is a response to the forgotton values of efficiency and quality - when a C++ implementaion provided more and faster functionality in 20MiB RAM than a so called 'low code' application manages to do in 2GiB.
+Dodo is a response to the forgotten value of efficiency.

 ### A skeleton for services